LKostyra/ABench/Deps/README.md

 Following links are required to build the project:

 * "fbxsdk" - link to FBX SDK 2017.1 installed on the system (path where directories "include" and "lib" are visible)
+* "freeimage" - link to FreeImage directory, a root directory of FreeImage DLL archive (inside should reside "Dist" directory).
+Rename "Dist/x32" to "Dist/x86" directory for compatibility.